Onjsdev Logo

 });

-Unlike the get method, you can provide any additional data required for your post request.
+Additionally, as the nature of the post method, you can provide any additional data required for your request.

 Post Request